rd--/jssc3/md/supercalc.md

 The SuperCalc grid automatically associates every text element (sound processing sub-program) with a name.
 The result of every text program is written to a store that is named for the cell the text is located in.
 The memory model is simple, each store is written to by exactly one text, and can be read from by any number of texts.
+Reads receive either the current output of the cell (for _backwards_ references) or the previous output of the cell (for _forward_ references).

-Since all programs are named implicity there is no need for inventing names to facilitate partitioning, and when programs are copied they necessarily acquire new names.
+Since all programs are named implicity there is no need to invent names to facilitate partitioning.
+When programs are copied they automatically acquire new names.

 A SuperCalc program is a _graph of graphs_.
 The cell texts each describe a _unit generator_ graph,